MetalCloth/A/README.md

 An AI-powered tool that detects re-uploads, edited copies, and similar videos on YouTube using advanced computer vision and natural language processing.

+## SPECIAL NOTE
+I would love u to read a special.txt file which carries the journey as well as bottleneck of this project and the solution

 ## 📋 Overview

 This application analyzes YouTube videos to identify potential duplicates, re-uploads, or edited versions by comparing visual content, titles, and metadata.
 It uses CLIP embeddings for visual similarity, text embeddings for semantic comparison, and an optional LLM-based classification agent for intelligent categorization.